 There are a lot of ways to be an advocate.

-Visit the AAFA Action Network to advocate for asthma and allergies.
+When you join AAFA’s online community, you can become a part of our AAFA’s Action Network to advocate for asthma and allergies.
 The Action Network is the basis of our advocacy strategy.
 It provides information on current law campaigns.
 It also offers simple ways to contact Congress.
 Visit the website to:

 Action Alerts notify advocates about pending federal or state asthma and allergy legislation.
 When you sign up as an AAFA advocate, you will receive email alerts on national or state issues.
 When you receive an Action Alert, you can click a link to learn more about the issue.
 You can see why it’s important to those with asthma and allergies.
 You will also be able to send a pre-written letter to your elected officials.
 You can add your own story to the letter or send it as is.